dell/csi-baremetal/docs/proposals/volume-expansion.md

 There are two requests in CSI spec, that can be implemented: `ControllerExpandVolume` and `NodeExpandVolume`.
 Also there are 2 types of Volume Expansion: `ONLINE` and `OFFLINE`.
 The differences is that online volume expansion indicates that volumes may be expanded when published to a node. `NodeExpandVolume` always perform online volume expansion, so `NodeExpandVolume` must be called after NodeStage request and may be called after NodePublishVolume. `ControllerExpandVolume` can perform both type of volume expansion.
-In case of offline volume expansion
-`ControllerExpandVolume` must be called after ControllerPublishVolume.
-If volume is published, `ControllerExpandVolume` must be called after ControllerUnpublishVolume/NodeUnstageVolume/NodeUnpublishVolume depends on supported capabilities.
+In case of offline, if volume is published, `ControllerExpandVolume` must be called after ControllerUnpublishVolume/NodeUnstageVolume/NodeUnpublishVolume depends on supported capabilities.

 To support online and offline volume expansion we can: